Erosion and Climate Change Adaptation Projects

 - Since 2015, over 160,000 cubic yards of sand have been transported from the northern portion of Ocean Beach where sand is plentiful to the area south of Sloat Boulevard most susceptible to wave-driven erosion

-- Annual monitoring in the Winter of 2018-2019 determined that beach nourishment is required (~ 65,000 CY) in the Fall of 2019 to re-establish the sacrificial sand berms and cover the sand bags.
-Work is planned for November to December 2019
+- Annual monitoring in the Winter of 2018-2019 determined that beach nourishment is required (~ 65,000 CY) and so was implemented in the Fall of 2019 to re-establish the sacrificial sand berms and cover the sand bags.

 - The SFPUC will continue monitoring to comply with permit requirements and will initiate sand placement and/or sandbag work when triggered to protect critical infrastructure